-HMRC will provide guidance to employers, including the repayment thresholds for each plan type, so they know how much to take from your pay.
+HMRC will let your employer know how much to take from your pay.

 If your pay is above the repayment threshold for your loan, your employer will take repayments and pass them to HMRC.
 HMRC will send this information to SLC, who'll then update your account.